 Speaking to a Newtown water treatment expert is key, as there are several types of filters available.
 You want a filter that will remove the contaminants, but that also won’t have pores that are too small.
 The smaller the filter the more often you have to replace it.
 Small pores may also decrease water pressure.
 Sizing and the correct application of treatment systems is very important.

 Does Your Water Smell, feel or Taste Bad?

 You should know if there is an issue with hard water, iron/metals or pH levels as these problems can make the water taste, feel and smell bad.
 It can also make your water more corrosive.
 If you do notice a smell, excessive hardness, bad taste, or perforated pipes and rust, check your water chemistry report to see if it shows an excess of minerals or elements.
 Excessively hard water, iron and other metals and pH levels all indicate you need either a water softener, chemical treatment, or pH adjustment.

 Along with the above potential issues, your chemistry report can also tell you when your water contains highly harmful arsenic, dissolved solids, or trace organics.
 All of these contaminants call for either reverse osmosis, iron filtration, arsenic removal systems, and/or cleaning with activated carbon among other options.

 Because treatment equipment is usually rated by the number of gallons your home uses a day, you should try to have an accurate estimate of how many gallons your family uses.
 This ensures everything is set up and run properly.
 For lower use, you might find installing an under-the-sink RO unit to provide ongoing water treatment is best for your household, but for more use, a whole house water treatment system is best.

-If you would like more information on water well treatments, speak to our team today.
+If you would like more information on water well treatments, speak to our team of Newtown water treatment and well experts today.